Will-D-M/monster_shop_1911/README.md

 * Run rake db:create
 * Run rake db:migrate

-This application has seeds provided but please feel free to create your own.

 The Gemfile also uses several gems to help assist with testing:

 * capybara